|By Jamie Rutherford|

 Historian, William E. Weeks has noted that three key themes were usually touched upon by advocates of Manifest Destiny, 1. virtue of the American people and their institutions.
 The belief that the American way is superior.
 2. The mission to spread these institutions thereby redeeming and making the world in the image of the U.S; and 3. a mandate from God to do this work.
 In other words, the killing and relocation of the native population is justified because the American way was mandated by God to reform those perceived as needing an image upgrade.

 The voting public, military men, housewives, etc. upheld these values in their social interactions, from the pulpit, in the street and through laws that were passed.
-The inhabitants of America, there long before the Manifest Destiny or Columbus infact, suffered a ruthless genocide and uprooting because of the “power of ideas” – the power of a social story.
+The inhabitants of America, there long before the Manifest Destiny or Columbus infact, suffered a ruthless genocide and uprooting because of the “power of ideas” – the power of a social narrative and the inability for the common mind to resist consensus programming.
 What followed was forcible resettling of Native Americans as the citizenry of the United States forged westward.

 In 1830, the Indian Removal Act was passed by then president Andrew Jackson, to expand the Presidents power to conduct treaties, to exchange Native American land east of Mississippi river for lands west of the river.
 It took until 1924, when Native Americas were finally recognized by the U.S government as “citizens.”

 Many Native cultures were matrilineal.
 This meant people occupied lands for use by the entire community, for growing food and hunting.
 The Manifest Destiny was inherently patriarchal, stemming from ideas of European patriarchy that used ideas of individual property rights, and ownership over nature.
 The flag of Manifest Destiny did not recognize native lands as “legal”, nor the stewardship of these lands by the inhabitants.
 The inhabitants were unquestionably externalities to the physical expression of ideas.